10 Things I Loved About Flying First Class

 10 – Private bathroom.
 While I’ve been on flights and have seen people in Coach open up that thin little curtain and use the bathroom in the front, the flight attendant tried to limit how many people were doing that.
 It was nice and made it so there was always a bathroom available to use.
 Plus, it was actually pretty clean!!!
 I don’t really know if that was because it was at the front or just the beginning of the day, but seeing as how I’ve never used the one in First Class, I just assumed it had something to do with that.

-Flying First Class was a pretty awesome experience and maybe we would pay for First Class tickets or private jets for sale if we were millionaires, but other than that, I’ll wait to upgrade when I have the chance.
+Flying First Class was a pretty awesome experience and maybe we would buy First Class tickets or private jets for sale if we were millionaires, but other than that, I’ll wait to upgrade when I have the chance.
 As you can see, there were a lot of perks to flying First Class and it was definitely an enjoyable experience.
 Next time, I might even try out a Private Plane Charter Program.
 This time in first class really made my husband want to learn how to fly a plane, of course the though of getting on a plane with him behind the stick was terrifying but after a bit of convincing we found ourselves look for floatplane training courses.

 Have you ever flown First Class before?
 What did you like about it?